What is a Broken Back

 - Common with osteoporosis and bone cancer

-- Vertebrae is crushed by extreme force
+- Vertebrae are crushed by extreme force.

 - Vertebrae fractures in multiple places.

-- Usually result of car accident
+- Usually, the result of a car accident.

-- Makes the spine very unstable.
+- It makes the spine very unstable.

 - No deformity or nerve problems